GeorgiosEtsias/GeorgiosEtsias.github.io/_posts/2020-11-18-Computer-Vision-Sandbox-Images.md

 ## Citing this work

 This project is part of the Saline Intrusion in Coastal Aquifers ([SALINA](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/R019258/1)) research project.
-Data acquisition and analysis was conducted in Queen’s University Belfast (2019-2020).
-Funding was provided by EPSRC Standard Research (Grant No. EP/R019258/1).

-The work was published under the title:

-Etsias, G.; Hamill, G.A.; Benner, E.M.; Águila, J.F.; McDonnell, M.C.; Flynn, R.; Ahmed, A.A.
-Optimizing Laboratory Investigations of Saline Intrusion by Incorporating Machine Learning Techniques.
-Water 2020, 12, 2996.
-DOI: [10.3390/w12112996](https://www.mdpi.com/2073-4441/12/11/2996).
+The work was published under the title: [Optimizing Laboratory Investigations of Saline Intrusion by Incorporating Machine Learning Techniques](https://www.mdpi.com/2073-4441/12/11/2996)

 ## Project overview
 Deriving saltwater concentrations from the values of light intensity is a long-established image processing practice in laboratory scale investigations of saline intrusion.
 The current repository presents a novel methodology that employs the predictive ability of machine learning algorithms in order to determine saltwater concentration fields.
 The proposed approach consists of three distinct parts, image pre-processing, ground profile classification (bead structure recognition) and saltwater field generation (regression).
 It minimizes the need for aquifer-specific calibrations, significantly shortening the experimental procedure by up to 50% of the time required.